Golowan Festival

-The 2021 Golowan Festival dates are 18 to 27 June with Mazey Day taking place on Saturday 26 June.
+The 2024 Golowan Festival dates are 21 to 30 June with Mazey Day taking place on Saturday 29 June.

 The historic festival

 The ancient festival was first described by Dr William Borlase in 1754 in his book Antiquities of Cornwall:

 Penzance

-The Penzance Golowan was one of the last examples of this practice in Cornwall until its prohibition by the Penzance Borough Council in the 1890s due to increased insurance premiums in the town and perceived fire risk.
+Penzance's Midsummer festivities were one of the last examples of this practice in Cornwall.
 The celebrations themselves were centred on the lighting of fireworks, tar barrels, and torches on the evening of 23 June every year (St John's Eve).
-Towards the end of these festivities the local youths of the town would take part in the ancient serpent dance and jump or pass themselves through the dying embers of the flames.
+Towards the end of these festivities the local youths of the town would take part in the ancient serpent dance called "thread-the-needle" and jump or pass themselves through the dying embers of the flames.
 During these celebrations it was also usual to elect a Mock Mayor or Mayor of the Quay.
 In 1864 it was recorded that the organising committee of the festival let off "258 dozen fire crackers and numerous Roman Candles, Jack-in-box and sky rockets" The day after these celebrations, a 'Midsummer's Day' fair took place on Penzance quay; boat rides and other entertainments were included in these celebrations.

-Two descriptions of the fire festival in Victorian times follow below: